 Terms in bold are defined in the Glossary.
 Numbers shown in the main text after the first use of a defined term relate to its index number within the Glossary and provide a hyper-link to the definition.

+CHANGES IN THIS REVISION

+V2.0 – This revision incorporates these material changes:

+Updated definitions of full and component services

+Added component service consumer

+Updated approval flow from KIBoD to KI Executive Director

+Updated Appeals Process

+This revision incorporates non-material changes, including:

+Updated formatting and links for accuracy

 GLOSSARY

 The following definitions are for use across Kantara Initiative’s KIAF.
 They align to generally-accepted usage in the identity and credential management community and are used within the KIAF with their given specific meanings.
 Though there may be commonly-defined and named terms, or similar terms and/or definitions in this Glossary, Kantara Initiative makes no claim as to the value or legitimacy of these definitions in any other situation or context.